ivan-kleshnin/unredux/README.md

 ### Why not CycleJS?

 To prove the point.
-CycleJS is great but I've set a goal to avoid frameworks in this collection.
+CycleJS is great but I have a goal to avoid frameworks in this repo.

 ### Why not CalmmJS?